-Within it, you can see statues taken from the Forum of Trajan, some reliefs in which Marco Aurelio appears distributing bread among the poor, and a representation of Trajan after his victory against the Dacians.
+Within it, you can see with the audioguide (audioguides) statues taken from the Forum of Trajan, some reliefs in which Marco Aurelio appears distributing bread among the poor, and a representation of Trajan after his victory against the Dacians.

-The San Peitro Basilica of was built in the 5th century to house the chains which imprisoned Saint Peter in Jerusalem.
-These can be found in the reliquary under the high altar.
+The San Pietro Basilica was built in the 5th century to house the chains which imprisoned Saint Peter in Jerusalem.
+These can be found with the audioguide (audioguides) in the reliquary under the high altar.

 It is believed that Empress Eudoxia gave Pope Leo I one of the chains.
 According to legend, the other was also brought to Rome, and a miracle brought the two back together again.

 It also houses the mausoleum of Pope Julius II, which features Michelangelo’s statues of Moses which he made between 1505 and 1515.